CatalystCode/alexa-bridge/README.md

 ### Configure Alexa Skill

-Take the public ngrok endpoint for the 8080 port and use it to configure an HTTP endpoint for the sklill in the Alexa Skill configuration.
+Take the public ngrok endpoint for the 8080 port and use it to configure an HTTP endpoint for the skill in the Alexa Skill configuration.

+ngrok http -bind-tls=true -host-header=rewrite 8080

 Use the https protocol and add `/messages`.
-Final url should look something like this: `https://7dd4dd1f.ngrok.io/messages`.
+Final url should look something like this: `https://<id>.ngrok.io/messages`.

 ### Configure Bot

-Take the public endpoint for the 3979 (or whatever you chose) port and use as the messaging endpoint in the configration for the Micrsoft bot.
+Take the public endpoint for the 3979 (or whatever you choose) port and use as the messaging endpoint in the configration for the Micrsoft bot.

 ## Start the alexa-bridge